 The observer program in the North Pacific has a long history.
 Observers were first deployed onto fishing vessels in the Bering Sea in 1973 and into the remainder of the North Pacific in 1975 (Nelson et al. 1981, Wall et al. 1981).
 Fisheries in the North Pacific were initially prosecuted exclusively by foreign and later by “joint venture” operations where a developing domestic fleet of catcher vessels delivered to foreign-owned processing vessels.
 During the foreign and joint venture operations, foreign vessels carried fisheries observers at their expense, while domestic vessels were exempted from this observer coverage.
 As foreign vessels’ rights to fish in the U.S. Exclusive Economic Zone (EEZ) were reduced over time and the domestic fishery grew, it became obvious to managers that observer coverage would be necessary for the emerging domestic fleet.
 At the onset of fully domestic fishery operations in 1990, the North Pacific Groundfish Observer Program was established as an interim observer program with rules governing observer coverage codified in regulations.
 This interim program would be extended four times over the next 20 years by the North Pacific Fishery Management Council (Council) - the last without a sunset date.

-The regulations established in 1990 required vessels 60-125 feet in length (overall) and all vessels fishing pot gear to carry observers at their own cost for 30% of their fishing days in a calendar quarter plus at least one trip in each fishery they participate in (termed the “30% fleet”), and vessels greater than 125 feet in length to carry an observer for 100% of their fishing days at their expense.
+The regulations established in 1990 required vessels 60-125 feet in length (overall) and all vessels fishing pot gear to carry observers at their own cost for 30% of their fishing days in a calendar quarter.
+In addition, these vessels (termed the “30% fleet”) were required to carry observers on plus at least one trip in each fishery they participated in. (termed the “30% fleet”), and vVessels greater than 125 feet in length were required to carry an observer for 100% of their fishing days at their expense.
 Some vessels were not required to carry observers.
-These included vessels less than 60 feet, vessels fishing jig gear or vessels fishing with trawl gear that deliver unsorted codends to processing vessels (termed “catcher processors” or CPs if the vessel also has catching ability and “mothership” or M if the vessel does not) and vessels that fished for Pacific halibut (Hippoglossus stenolepis).
-For shoreside processors, the rules governing observer coverage were based on the estimated tonnage processed in a calendar month: plants that processed less than 500 metric tons (t) a month were exempted from coverage, those that processed between 500 t and 1,000 t a month were required to be observed for 30% of the calendar days, and those that processed more than 1,000 t a month were required to be observed for each day in the month.
+These included vessels less than 60 feet, vessels fishing jig gear, or vessels fishing with trawl gear that deliver unsorted codends to processing vessels (termed “catcher processors” or CPs if the vessel also has catching ability and “mothership” or M if the vessel does not), and vessels that fished for Pacific halibut (Hippoglossus stenolepis).
+For shoreside processors, tThe rules governing observer coverage for shoreside processors were based on the estimated tonnage processed in a calendar month: plants that processed less than 500 metric tons (t) a month were exempted from coverage, those that processed between 500 t and 1,000 t a month were required to be observed for 30% of the calendar days, and those that processed more than 1,000 t a month were required to be observed for each day in the month.